The following identifies a timeline, eligibility and process for Earlham employees seeking Permanent Residency.

 - The College will post the immigration timeline and eligibility, as well as the process for reporting concerns about same on its public-facing website.

-- This webpage will be amended twice annually, if needed, to reflect changes in federal immigration policy.
+- This policy will be amended twice annually, if needed, to reflect changes in federal immigration policy.

 - Reporting of a concern should be made to the supervisor of the employee.